alexstuk/chess-engine/README.md

 https://www.cs.tau.ac.il/~wolf/papers/deepchess.pdf

-All positions used for training are labeled with Fish engine as wining or loosing and represented as a binary vector.
+All positions used for training are labeled with Stockfish engine as wining or loosing and represented as a binary vector.

 Selecter.py selelcts and saves in a file positions from games in a FEN format.